3DGenomes/TADpole/README.md

 Difference score between topological partitions.

 ### 1) Input data
-In the `data/` directory, there are 2 partitions from chromosome 1 obtained in two diferent conditions.
+In the `data/` directory, there are 2 partitions from mouse chromosome 1 obtained in two different conditions (4).
 Each of them is a BED-like `data.frame`.

 ```
 - data/control.Rdata